-Rain shower heads are such a luxurious addition to your bathroom.
+Rain shower heads are such a great addition to your bathroom.
 Not only can they fully invigorate you at the beginning of your day, they can also provide the perfect note to send you off to bed at night.
 Kohler and Moen are two of the most well-known names in faucets and fixtures, and both companies offer rain shower heads that are beautiful and provide a drenching spray.

-Kohler rain shower heads range from eight inches in diameter to a 21-inch square and include the Katalyst air-infused technology so you feel like you're using more than you actually do no matter which size shower head you choose.
+Kohler rain shower heads range from eight inches in diameter to a 21-inch squares, and include the Katalyst air-infused technology so you feel like you're using more than you actually do no matter which size shower head you choose.
 The infusion of air expands each water drop, creating a drenching spray every time you step under the water.

 Like Kohler, Moen also uses all-brass components to construct their rain shower heads, so you'll have peace of mind regarding durability.
-A more universal design means that you can't wrong; your choice will fit in your new bathroom design,

-Both Kohler and Moen manufacture high-quality rain shower heads that can help you put together a luxurious showering experience at nearly every price point.
-Where Kohler gets the nod ahead of Moen, though, is in their selection; Kohler simply offers greater variety from which to choose the perfect piece for your space.
+Both Kohler and Moen manufacture high quality rain shower heads that can help you put together a luxurious showering experience at nearly every price point.
+Where Kohler gets the nod ahead of Moen, though, is in their selection.
+Kohler simply offers greater variety from which to choose the perfect piece for your space.

-Kohler's 8-inch shower head starts at $140 on the low end and $3,900 for a shower head that sits flush with your ceiling but has four different nozzles.
-Moen prices ranges start at $168 on the low end for a stationary, 7-inch rain shower head and up to $403 for a two-function rain and rinse rain shower head.
+Kohler's 8 inch shower head starts at $140 on the low end and $3,900 for a shower head that sits flush with your ceiling but has four different nozzles.
+Moen prices ranges start at $168 on the low end for a stationary, 7 inch rain shower head and up to $403 for a two-function rain and rinse rain shower head.